Home » Practical Information » Preparing your new home for Residence » Water

 Because groundwater throughout Jakarta (and other major cities) is severely polluted, water quality is an important concern in all households, expatriate and Indonesian.
-A recent government report stated that 80% of groundwater in Jakarta is polluted with pathogenic, disease causing bacteria, such as e-coli.
-It's highly advisable to drink bottled water during your stay in Indonesia due to the prevelance of water borne diseases.
+It has been stated that up to 80% of groundwater in Jakarta is polluted with pathogenic, disease causing bacteria, such as e-coli.
+It's highly advisable to drink boiled or bottled water during your stay in Indonesia due to the prevalence of water borne diseases.

-As there is no municipal sewage system in Jakarta, all your household waste is sent to a septic tank located somewhere under your garden.
+As there is no municipal sewage system in Jakarta, most household waste is sent to a septic tank located somewhere under your garden.
 In many neighborhoods the septic tank is simply a hole in the ground with layers of coral rock and ijuk fiber at the bottom to filter the water.
-Poorly constructed or old septic tanks or septic holes leak raw sewage which eventually leaches down into the groundwater supply.
+Poorly constructed or old septic tanks or septic holes could leak raw sewage which eventually leaches down into the groundwater supply.
 As a result, dangerous Coliform bacteria are commonly found in groundwater.
-A simple cut can become badly infected if bathed in water containing coliforms and showering or bathing can be dangerous, particularly for young children who splash and drink the water in the bath.
+A simple cut can become badly infected if bathed in water containing coliforms.
+This might be a concern for parents that have young children who splash and drink the water in the bath.
 It is suggested that an appropriate amount of a safe antiseptic added to bath water can sanitize the water for bathing.

 Most homes in Jakarta have individual wells that supply water for household needs.
 These wells are referred to as deep wells, however, they are actually shallow wells of around 20m on average.

 A typical domestic setup consists of a well pump that lifts the water from the well and pumps it into an above ground storage tank.
 See below for more information on water tank towers.
-During the dry season many shallow wells run dry and need to be deepened.
-Although, this may not always be feasible and depends on your location and the rock formation beneath your well.
+During the dry season some shallow wells may run dry and need to be deepened.
+Although, this may not always be feasible and depends on your location and the rock formation beneath the well.

 Ask the neighbors of houses you are considering renting if the wells have run dry in recent years.
-If they have, and the house you're considering has an older-looking water pump, you should ask the landlord to install a new, high quality jet pump before you move in.
+If the house you're considering has an older-looking water pump, you might ask the landlord to install a new, high quality jet pump before you move in.
 These are inexpensive and readily available so should not be a big issue.

 City Water (aka PAM)

 Some homes in Jakarta, and other major cities, have connections to PAM, the city water authority.
 While the quality of PAM water is better than groundwater, the supply is uncertain and the pressure can be low depending on your area.
 Due to a poorly maintained distribution system PAM water, even though it may have been clean upon leaving the water treatment facility, may be badly polluted by the time it reaches your home due to breakage in the main water lines and the poor quality of repairs done on these problems.
 PAM water is not potable and should be boiled before drinking or using in cooking.
 Be aware that water needs to be boiled for 20 minutes in order to kill all germs and disease-causing pathogens that may be present.

 PAM water runs from the water line into a holding tank on your property, which is usually at ground level, or dug into the ground.
-If the power goes off, you have to dip the water out of the holding tank with pails.
-Also, if your area should flood, the entire holding tank has to been cleaned out, a real problem with this system!
+If the power goes off, you will have to dip the water out of the holding tank with pails.
+Another consideration is, if your area should flood, the entire holding tank will have to been cleaned out, a real problem with this system!

 You receive a bill monthly for your PAM water usage, based on a meter reading at the point of entry into your home.
-If you have a well, it might be best to use well water for garden uses, and use the PAM water for household needs to save on your water bill.
-Some families choose to have a well as a backup to the PAM supply and this is basically a very good idea, however in some areas wells are totally restricted; so if the house does not already have one, digging a new one may not be an option.
+If you have a well, you might want to use the well water for garden uses, and use the PAM water for household needs to save on your water bill.
+Some families choose to have a well as a backup to the PAM supply and this is basically a very good idea.
+However, in some areas wells are totally restricted; so if the house does not already have one, digging a new one may not be an option.